How to build Self-discipline?

 2. Wait for the good feeling

-The second trick is that you actually only need to keep on working on your self-discipline until that bad feeling goes away and gets replaced by the good feeling.
+The second trick is that you actually only need to keep on working on your self-discipline until that bad feeling goes away and gets replaced by a good feeling.

-The bad feeling always always goes.
+The bad feeling almost always goes away.
 And this transition actually does not take so long.
 You only need to continue to show up.

-I used to feel that people who wake up early are punishing themselves, but when I started to wake up early and noticed the changes it brought me, it slowly started giving me good feeling.
+I used to feel that people who woke up early are punishing themselves, but when I started to wake up early and noticed the changes it brought me, it slowly started giving me a good feeling.

 Now I just can’t not wake up early.
 I just can’t not exercise.
 I just can’t not spend my day without reading even a bit.

 I seem to have now passed that stage from the bad feeling.
 Now they give me good feeling.

 And when this good feeling comes, you begin to enjoy it and it naturally starts to motivate you to be self-disciplined.

 Actually, it’s not even self-discipline, it might look like you have huge self-discipline to others, but it is actually you just taking action because it makes you feel good and satisfied.